emqx/eip/active/0038-secret-registry.md

 * 2026-07-23: @zmstone Drop cross-namespace secret sharing: reference implies disclosure, so secrets are reachable only within their own scope (namespace or global), with no fallback in either direction
+* 2026-07-24: @zmstone Reintroduce namespace→global sharing via a per-global
+  `share_ns` flag (default true): a namespaced reference falls back to a global secret when that global secret is marked shareable.
+Global→namespace and sibling-namespace resolution remain forbidden. `share_ns = false` keeps a global secret tenant-invisible

 ## Abstract